stouffer/EvoGeoModules/manuscript/reviews.md

 207-210: Is this result significant (statistically)?

-> As mentioned in the manuscript, yes.
+> XXX We now state this explicitly in the manuscript to avoid future readers asking the same question.
+XXX

 Fig. 1: The colors do not provide good contrast.
 It is not really possible to see patterns because of the poor color choices.
 Also the quality of this image is not good.

-> We have re-uploaded the figures.
-Although apologetic, we refuse to take responsibility for the caprices of the journal software.
+> We have re-uploaded high-resolution versions of the figures.
+Unfortunately, some to all of the decrease in image quality is related to the journal software for creating the PDF for review.